 CATS’ services are offered through multiple programs that are funded through a variety of contracts and grants.

 Services are delivered on an outpatient basis.
-Clients stay in their own homes and come to CATS for treatment of their alcohol and drug programs and to reduce recidivism.
+Clients stay in their own homes and come to CATS Outpatient facility for treatment programs that are built to help prevent relapse and reduce recidivism.
 Non-Intensive - 1 to 3 days a week.
 Intensive - 4 days a week.

 Clients temporarily live at CATS while receiving treatment for issues with alcohol, drugs and recidivism.